beb3k/Project-2/README.md

 ### 'dist'
 * The new feature 'dist' was re-engineered into a binned feature 'dist_bin'
- * The binning is based on interval binning by first calculating the mean and std of 'dist' and then defining the edges of the according to this code:
+ * The binning was based on interval binning by first calculating the mean and std of 'dist' and then defining the edges of the according to this code:

 `bin_edges = [0, mean - 2*std, mean + std, float('inf')]`